-4. In the Reference Attachment Settings dialog box, key in a logical name and a description.
+6. In the Reference Attachment Settings dialog box, key in a logical name and a description.
 For instance, the logical name might be Design for the Design Model drawing.
 The other settings should not have to be edited.
 Coincident-World is selected by default.
-Also the Scale is set at 1:1 by default.
-Verify True Scale is checked ON. <D> OK.
+Also the Scale (Master:Ref): is set at 1:1 by default. <D> OK.